 To augment a CEH, the EC-Council also supports a Certified Ethical Hacker (practical) exam.
 This is a next-step exam after sitting the CEH exam.
 It is a hands-on, task-based exam where you are expected to put your CEH knowledge to use in twenty real-life scenarios.

 How will this certification help me in the real world?
 An ethical hacker is an asset to a company, but can also go it alone.
 The skills afforded by a deep understanding of how to test a system are valuable in their own right.
 Ethical hackers often work for penetration testing companies who carry out valuable services for organizations that need to harden their systems against cybercrime.

 This level of practical examination is highly valuable to an organization.
-Infosec Institute’s Ethical Hacking Boot Camp provides in-depth ethical hacking training sessions and teaches you all the tricks of the trade to become an ethical hacker.
+If you are interested in online hacker training, Infosec Institute’s Ethical Hacking Boot Camp provides in-depth ethical hacking training sessions and teaches you all the tricks of the trade to become an ethical hacker.